lsst-dm/scipi_docs_prototype/isrtask.rst

 -``datasetType`` -- ( `str` ) --  defaults to `"raw"` - Dataset type for input data; users will typically leave this alone

--``fallbackFilterName`` -- ( `default` ) --  no default - Fallback default filter name for calibrations
+-``fallbackFilterName`` -- ( `str` ) --  no default - Fallback default filter name for calibrations

--	suspectMaskName

--	flatScalingType

--	overscanFitType

--	keysToRemoveFromAssembledCcd

--	doLinearize

--	fallbackFilterName
+-``suspectMaskName`` -- ( `str` ) -- defaults to "SUSPECT" -- Name of mask plane to use for suspect pixels

+-``flatScalingType`` -- ( `str` ) -- default to 'USER' -- The method for scaling the flat on the fly, allowed values:

+	- "USER": "Scale by flatUserScale"
+	-          "MEAN": "Scale by the inverse of the mean"
+        -          "MEDIAN": "Scale by the inverse of the median"

+-``overscanFitType`` -- ( `str` ) -- defaults to 'MEDIAN' -- The method for fitting the overscan bias level, allowed values:

+	- "POLY": "Fit ordinary polynomial to the longest axis of the overscan region",
+	-        "CHEB": "Fit Chebyshev polynomial to the longest axis of the overscan region",
+	-  "LEG": "Fit Legendre polynomial to the longest axis of the overscan region",
+        -   "NATURAL_SPLINE": "Fit natural spline to the longest axis of the overscan region",
+        -  "CUBIC_SPLINE": "Fit cubic spline to the longest axis of the overscan region",
+        -  "AKIMA_SPLINE": "Fit Akima spline to the longest axis of the overscan region",
+        -  "MEAN": "Correct using the mean of the overscan region",
+        -  "MEDIAN": "Correct using the median of the overscan region"

+-``keysToRemoveFromAssembledCcd`` -- ( `str` ) --  defaults to empty list -- Fields to remove from the metadata of the assembled ccd

+-``doLinearize`` -- ( `str` ) -- defaults to `True` -- Correct for nonlinearity of the detector's response?

+-``fallbackFilterName`` -- ( `str` ) -- no default -- Fallback default filter name for calibrations

 Subtasks
 --------

--	assembleCcd -- target=AssembleCcdTask -  CCD assembly task
+-	``assembleCcd`` -- target=AssembleCcdTask -  CCD assembly task

--	fringe --  target=FringeTask - Fringe subtraction task
+-	``fringe`` --  target=FringeTask - Fringe subtraction task